fpusan/tutorial-template/docs/source/README.rst

 and then use conda to install SqueezeMeta

-``conda create -n SqueezeMeta -c conda-forge -c bioconda -c anaconda -c fpusan  squeezemeta=1.6 --no-channel-priority``
+``conda create -n SqueezeMeta -c conda-forge -c bioconda -c fpusan squeezemeta=1.7 --no-channel-priority --override-channels``
 This will create a new conda environment named SqueezeMeta, which must then be activated.